paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-053-public-transportation.md

   (C) the term “zero emission vehicle” means a low or no emission vehicle that produces no carbon or particulate matter.

-**(g) 11 So in original.
-There are two subsecs. designated (g).
-The first subsec. (g) probably should be designated (f).
-Annual Report on Research.—** Not later than the first Monday in February of each year, the Secretary shall make available to the public on the Web site of the Department of Transportation, a report that includes—
+**(f) Annual Report on Research.—**

+(1) **In general.—** — Not later than the first Monday in February of each year, the Secretary shall make available to the public on the Web site of the Department of Transportation, a report that includes—

-(1) a description of each project that received assistance under this section during the preceding fiscal year; and
+  (A) a description of each project that received assistance under this section during the preceding fiscal year;

-(2) an evaluation of each project described in paragraph (1), including any evaluation conducted under subsection (e)(4) for the preceding fiscal year.
+  (B) an evaluation of each project described in paragraph (1), including any evaluation conducted under subsection (e)(4) for the preceding fiscal year; and

+  (C) a strategic research roadmap proposal for allocations of amounts for assistance under this section for the current and subsequent fiscal year, including anticipated work areas, proposed demonstrations and strategic partnership opportunities;

+(2) **Updates.—** — Not less than every 3 months, the Secretary shall update on the Web site of the Department of Transportation the information described in paragraph (1)(C) to reflect any changes to the Secretary’s plans to make assistance available under this section.

+(3) **Long-term research plans.—** — The Secretary is encouraged to develop long-term research plans and shall identify in the annual report under paragraph (1) and in updates under paragraph (2) allocations of amounts for assistance and notices of funding opportunities to execute long-term strategic research roadmap plans.

-**(g) 1 Government Share of Costs.—**
+**(g) Government Share of Costs.—**

-(1) **In general.—** — The Government share of the cost of a project carried out under this section shall not exceed 80 percent.
+(1) **In general.—** — The Government share of the cost of a project carried out under this section shall not exceed 80 percent, except that if there is substantial public interest or benefit, the Secretary may approve a greater Federal share.

 (2) **Non-government share.—** — The non-Government share of the cost of a project carried out under this section may be derived from in-kind contributions.